18liedan/genomics_memo/README.md

-### This is my repository for keeping track of genomics notes.
+#### This is my repository for keeping track of my bioinformatics workflow for my conseravtion genomics projects.

 ##### Please see the [Wiki page](https://github.com/18liedan/genomics_memo/wiki) for various random notes and tips/tricks that may help you.